VarnishDas/f1-classification-system/README.md

 # F1 Classification System

 This is my final assignement for Programming Languages 1 course at TAMK.
-This Java-based project is a race management system for Formula 1 races.
+This Java-based project is a race management system for Formula 1.
 It includes functionalities to manage races, track driver standings and constructor standings.

 ## Quick guide to F1 points system
 |**Positon**|**Points**|